DoD-Platform-One/Gatekeeper/docs/README.md

 The repo contains a directory `(deploy/) `which contain ConstraintTemplate and Constraints.
 * ConstraintTemplates describe both the Rego that enforces the constraint and the schema of the constraint.
 It is the same context as the ConstraintTemplate being a crd with the schema definition and the contraints being the CRs passing parameters.

-A sample ContraintTemplate is shown shown below.
+A sample ContraintTemplate is shown below.

 <details>
     <summary>Sample ConstraintTemplate</summary>